sybrew/the-seo-framework/readme.txt

 	* Knowledge Graph Settings metabox.
 		* Its content has been moved inside the Schema Settings metabox under the "General" and "Presence" tabs.
 	/
-	* TODO Link Relationship Settings within the Social Meta Settings metabox.
+	* Link Relationship Settings within the Social Meta Settings metabox.
 	 	* Its content has been moved to the General Settings metabox in the Canonical tab.
 	* WordPress 4.3.x support has been dropped.
 This plugin now requires WordPress 4.4 or later.
+	* WordPress 4.3.x and lower backwards compatibility functions have been removed.
 * **Fixed:**
 	/
 	* TODO On some themes, a fatal error was output when editing posts. (requires confirmation)